-If there’s a skill I have mastered during the years, it’s failure 🙂.
+If there’s a skill I have mastered during the years, it’s failing.
 Since I became an entrepreneur, I have embarked on many different projects.
 Some of them have been successful, but most of them failed.
 As a result, I’ve had to decide what to do with quite a number of surplus products.
-In this post I want to discuss what to do with a failed business or product, and how to deal with those failures.
+In this post, I want to discuss what to do with a failed business or product, and how to deal with those failures.

 The (Lost?)
 Culture Of Effort

 The featured image of this post is “Dali Atomicus“.
 It’s not digitally processed.
 It took photographer Philippe Halsman and artist Salvador Dalí almost 30 tries to get it right.

 … Assistants, including Halsman’s wife and young daughter Irene, stood out of the frame and, on the photographer’s count, threw three cats and a bucket of water into the air while Dalí leaped up.